Amid Measles Outbreaks, States Consider Revoking Religious Vaccine Exemptions

 Similar debates are being held all over the country.

-States such as Colorado, Maine, and New York have considered bills this year to tighten vaccine laws, with varying outcomes.
+States such as Colorado, Maine and New York have considered bills this year to tighten vaccine laws, with varying outcomes.
 Colorado's effort reportedly stalled when it failed to pass the state's Senate, while Maine recently pared back a bill that would have eliminated all nonmedical exemptions.

 Washington lawmakers have focused on strengthening requirements for the vaccine against measles, mumps and rubella, leaving rules for other shots untouched.